 - Permanent Disciplinary Probation - A report of the student’s misconduct is entered PERMANENTLY on his/her college records.
 This information concerning the violation(s) accompanies the college transcript as a matter of permanent record.

 - Suspension - In cases of serious misconduct, the student may be suspended from the university for a designated period.
-Once an individual has been suspended, he/she loses the privilege of returning to the university and/or attending any university activity during this period.
-When a student is suspended, he/she is expected to immediately check out of the Residence Hall and/or leave the university.
+Once an individual has been suspended, they lose the privilege of returning to the university and/or attending any university activity during this period.
+When a student is suspended, they are expected to immediately check out of the Residence Hall and/or leave the university.
 Suspension becomes a part of the student’s permanent records.

 - Expulsion - In cases of serious misconduct, a student may be expelled PERMANENTLY with no option to return to the university.
 This also becomes a matter of permanent entry on the student’s record.